Escape over a saddle by coloured noise: theory and numerics: Stochastic Dynamical Systems

 With this reformulation, the inverse of $C$ is no longer required and the problem is well-defined even if $\sigma$ is degenerate, namely, to minimise (\ref{eq:action}) subject to (\ref{forinstan}) and end conditions. \\

 The above approach can be further improved by applying the Augmented Lagrangian method \cite{Multiplier1969}.
 The point is that finding the right value of $\beta$ is not always easy and it is better to convexify the objective function.
 This method is based on the Lagrange Multiplier concept but replaces the above constrained optimisation problem with a series of unconstrained problems, by adding a penalty term to the objective function.
-In our example, this gives
+In our notation, this gives

 Here $\beta$ is to mimic a Lagrange multiplier and $\lambda$ is the penalty parameter.
-The limit of $\lambda$ to infinity would guarantee the convergence to the ‘true’ solution while an algorithm for updating $\beta$
+The limit of $\lambda$ to infinity would guarantee the convergence to the ‘true’ solution but an algorithm for updating $\beta$

 makes it not necessary to take $\lambda$ to infinity, just large enough, thereby avoiding ill-conditioning.
-Here $c(\phi)$ is the constraint on $\phi$ which equals $c(\phi)=(\phi(T)-\phi_T)$ in our example.
+Here $c(\phi)$ is the associated constraint on $\phi$ which equals $c(\phi)=(\phi(T)-\phi_T)$ in our example.
 The improved version avoids numerical instabilities and leads to strong theoretical convergence.
 Detailed derivation is given in Chapter 17 of \cite{NumericalOptimisation}.
 This method only affects the pair of Hamilton equations through the boundary condition for $\mu$ in the backward equation (\ref{backinstan}) via $\phi(T)$ and $\lambda$. \\

-Through the introduced conjugate momentum $\mu$, the Hamiltonian Optimal Control method (HOC) has tackled the issue of non-invertibility of the covariance matrix via the new action form $S[\mu]$ (\ref{eq:action}).
-In the derivation, $\mu$ is the Lagrange Multiplier, but also plays the role of 'noise' in the forward equation (\ref{forinstan}).
-In the later context, we will denote $\theta$ as the 'noise' in the dynamics $\dot\phi=b(\phi)+C\theta$ while keeping $\mu$ as the Lagrange multiplier. \\